themadan/amitness.github.io/content/articles/self-supervised-learning-in-nlp.md

 It has been used in the [BART](https://arxiv.org/abs/1910.13461) paper as one of the pre-training tasks.

 ## 9. Document Rotation
 In this formulation, a random token in the document is chosen as the rotation point.
 Then, the document is rotated such that this token becomes the starting word.
+The task is to recover the original sentence from this rotated version.
 ![](/images/nlp-ssl-document-rotation.gif){.img-center}

 It has been used in the [BART](https://arxiv.org/abs/1910.13461) paper as one of the pre-training tasks.
 The intuition is that this will train the model to identify the start of a document.